© Areez Katki 2023

 19 Gallery, Auckland Art Gallery Toi o Tāmaki, Tāmaki Makaurau Auckland, NZ

-Roots, Gallery Crossing, Gifu, Japan
+Roots, Gallery Crossing, Gifu, JP

 Making Conversation, The Dowse Museum, Te Awakairangi Lower Hutt, Wellington, NZ